pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LOCAL-WORKSPACE.md

-Locally Developing Server Profiles
+# Locally Developing Server Profiles
-While developing server profiles, you will likely want to work on your local workstation and watch changes happen as you make them.
+You can develop and work with server-profiles from your local machine instead of pushing everything to Github.

+## All-Powerful Directories
-To do this effectively, be aware of two directories in all Ping Images.
+To develop effectively, be aware of two directories in all Ping Images.

+### /opt/out

-/opt/out - all changes and running configurations during container runtime (i.e. "persisted data") are captured here.
-For example: On the PingFederate image /opt/out/instance equates the typical PingFederate root directory:
+All configurations and changes during container runtime (i.e. "persisted data") are captured here.
+For example: On the PingFederate image `/opt/out/instance` contains much of the typical PingFederate root directory:
 ```
 .
 ├── README.md